Daniel's Moral Dilemma

 - Will I and others escape defilement?

 Scripture is silent concerning many modern vices, such as smoking marijuana and playing the lottery, because they did not exist in Biblical times.
 But they are certainly inconsistent with moral principles based on Scripture.
-One vice that has appeared only in the last generation is the viewing of corrupt programs on TV.
+One vice that has appeared only in recent history is the viewing of corrupt programs on TV.
 Nowhere does the Bible set TV off limits for the people of God.
 Yet the Bible does say,

 Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.